 A major program of apprenticeships worth considering is offered by the International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers, usually just referred to as the Ironworkers.
 The Ironworkers team up with the American Welding Society (AWS) in a certification program that is tough to beat.
 Their program requires you to sign an indenture agreement where they require certain time commitments from you in exchange for all of the on-the-job and classroom training they give you.

-So you’ve decided to attend a welding school either through a vocational school, trade school or possibly a community college.
-Technical and trade schools offer focused training and can often offer quick ways to full certifications.
+So you’ve decided to attend a welding school either through a vocational/trade school or possibly a community college.
+Technical and trade options offer focused training and can often offer quick ways to full certifications.
 Many vocational training programs can be completed in less than a year and offer flexible schedules if you’re also working at another job.

 Costs can vary considerably ranging from $5,000 to $20,000 depending on if it is private or public and if you’re including room and board or not.
 However financial aid is available at many schools so make sure to factor that into any costs.

 However, before taking out loans to finance your education, explore the field to make sure it’s really what you want to do.
-Many schools will offer you the chance to shadow another student and talk to instructors before you commit to enrolling in their program.
+Many educational facilities will offer you the chance to shadow another student and talk to instructors before you commit to enrolling in their program.

 Important areas you should consider when deciding on a welding school:

 Make sure when researching various schools that they offer a well rounded curriculum that exposes you to many areas of welding such as:

 Additionally, courses in business, math and the hard sciences can be beneficial.
 But if you’re attending a shorter term program (of less than a year), definitlely focus on the hands on welding classes that the school offers.